 Premium suite 45 m2 – PS

-The largest of all the cabins on board the Ocean Victory is the Premium Suite.
-This 2-bedroom suite features a double bed (or twin beds), a sofa bed, table and chair, a balcony and spacious bathroom with bathtub.
+The largest of all the staterooms on board the Ocean Victory is the Premium Suite.
+This 2-bedroom suite features a double bed (or twin beds), a sofa bed, table and chair, a balcony and a spacious bathroom.
 Located on deck.
 4.

 This category is available upon request.
 Please refer to Albatros Expeditions for price.